ModithaM/moditham.github.io/README.md

 <h1>My Portfolio Website</h1>
-<p>Welcome to my personal portfolio website!
+<p>Welcome to my personal portfolio website repository.
 This project showcases my skills and work as a web developer.
 The website is entirely designed and coded by me using HTML, CSS, and JavaScript.
 </p>
 <h2>Features</h2>
 <ul>